giampaolo/psutil/docs/glossary.rst

    USS

-      *Unique Set Size*, the :term:`private memory` of a process — the RAM that belongs exclusively to it and would be freed if it exited.
+      *Unique Set Size*, the :term:`private memory` of a process, that belongs exclusively to it, and which would be freed if it exited.
 It excludes :term:`shared memory` pages entirely, making it the most accurate single-process memory metric.
 Available on Linux, macOS, and Windows via :meth:`Process.memory_footprint`.

    voluntary context switch